 You Know Your Mind:

-‘You Know Your Mind’ is a project that seeks to give you more choice and control over how you can improve your mental health - in recognition that only you will know what works for you.
-Your Personal Advisor can discuss this option with you and can refer you into the project on your behalf.
+‘You Know Your Mind’ is a project that seeks to give you more choice and control over how you can improve your mental health - recognising that only you will know what works for you.
+Your personal adviser can discuss this with you and can refer you into the project.

 Let's Live Well in Rushcliffe